Does Cytomel Help with Weight Loss? Dosing guide + How to use it

 This is helpful for patients who are very sensitive to medications, supplements and generally have adverse reactions to inactive ingredients.

 A few things should be noted about SR T3 however:

 1. SR T3 can be tougher to digest so isn't necessarily the best choice in patients who have multiple GI issues or difficulty with absorption.

-2. Due to digestive issues SR T3 may not be fully absorbed which means that the dose is less efficacious than IR T3 versions.
-This means that 10mcg of IR T3 will not necessarily equal 10mcg of IR T3 (usually about half or so).
+2. Due to digestive issues, SR T3 may not be fully absorbed which means that the dose is less efficacious than IR T3 versions.
+This means that 10mcg of IR T3 ingested will not necessarily equal 10mcg of SR T3 ingested.

 Cytomel Symptoms & Side Effects